neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/3-escrow/6-cneo/chapter.md

 ## Test

-The tests for this chapter verify `unwrap`ping `CNEO` as well as `claim`ing it.
-They're worth checking out to see invoking the smart contract methods in action.
+The tests for this chapter verify that `CNEO` can be unwrapped and GAS can be claimed.
+They're worth checking out to see how the smart contract methods are invoked in action.
 They also test the NEP-5 functionality by using `CNEO` with the `Escrow` contract.

 ## Wrap Up

-This chapter introduced the `@send` and `@claim` decorators and we used them to implement `CNEO`, a NEP-5 compatible wrapper around `NEO`.
+This chapter introduced the `@send` and `@claim` decorators and used them to implement `CNEO`, a NEP-5 compatible wrapper around `NEO`.
 At this point, we have 3 fully functioning smart contracts, but you may have noticed that the interaction between them is a bit cumbersome.
-Currently we require two transaction, a pre-approval transaction followed by the actual action.
-In the next chapter we'll look at how we can modify the NEP-5 contract to support both the transfer and the action in a single safe transaction.
+Currently we require two transactions, a pre-approval transaction followed by the actual action.
+In the next chapter we'll look at how we can modify the NEP-5 contract to support both the transfer (without pre-approval) and the action in a single safe transaction.